marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "SCRIPTS data set"}}

-The example ((data set)) contains information about the 140 scripts defined in Unicode.
+The example ((data set)) contains some pieces of information about the 140 scripts defined in Unicode.
 It is available in the coding sandbox for this chapter[ ([_eloquentjavascript.net/code#5_](http://eloquentjavascript.net/code#5)]{if book} as the `SCRIPTS` binding.
-This binding contains an array of objects, each of which describes a script.
+The binding contains an array of objects, each of which describes a script.